peterstarr08/ti-oxidation/README.md

-This repository contains codes, snippets, modifiers for visualization in OVITO
+This repository contains codes, snippets, modifiers for visualization in OVITO that were used in titanium oxidation project